AHOHNMYC/Atoms/ReadMe.md

 * Global (system-wide)
 * Local (application-based)

 Atom table is a hash map of strings.
-So, we may iterate and grab those strings from both stores to show hidden live of operation system.
+So, we may iterate and grab those strings from both stores to show hidden live of operating system.

 ### Compiling